CoreMedia/content-hub-adapter-bynder/README.md

 # Content Hub Adapter for Bynder

 The **content-hub-adapter-bynder** extension is providing access to Bynder content via configuration.
-Bynder content is available as an additional tree inside the CoreMedia Studio after a successful configuration of the content-hub-adapter.
+Bynder content is available as an additional tree inside the CoreMedia Studio after a successful configuration of the content hub adapter.

 The types of content working with this adapter are:
 - Images
 - Videos